A compilation of any information I have for making color schemes and theme switchers (ex. darkmode vs lightmode).

 color-scheme: dark;}

-Maybe you're the opposite and love using a ton of different colors, but find it difficult to keep track of which color is which, especialy if you're using hex color codes.
+Maybe you love using a ton of different colors, but find it difficult to keep track of which color is which, especially if you're using hex color codes.
 With variables you can assign color codes a name, and use said name in the CSS instead of a color code.
 This is particularly helpful when you want to change a color value but you've already used said color code a whole bunch in your CSS.
 Now all you have to do is change the value of the variable.
 Variables will also be very useful if you want to make different themes for the same page.

 :root {